ChilliCream/graphql-workshop/docs/6-subscriptions.md

    }
    ```

-   Feed in the session ID the you gathered earlier and pass it into the `sessionId` argument of `OnAttendeeCheckedIn`.
+   Feed-in the session ID you gathered earlier and pass it into the `sessionId` argument of `OnAttendeeCheckedIn`.

-   Execute `OnAttendeeCheckedIn`, again nothing will happen at this point and the query tab is just waiting for incoming messages.
+   Execute `OnAttendeeCheckedIn`, again nothing will happen at this point, and the query tab is just waiting for incoming messages.

    ![Execute OnAttendeeCheckedIn](images/37-bcp-OnAttendeeCheckedIn.png)